 The program commands the robot to move to the first waypoint.
 Once it reaches its destination, the robot lowers the marker until it touches the floor.
 From this point, the robot will follow each waypoint that forms the stroke by stopping on the waypoint, facing the next one, and moving straight.
 When the program reaches the last waypoint of the current stroke, it lifts the marker and the sequence is repeated until all the strokes have been drawn.

 It is possible to make the robot follow the waypoints in a smoother manner without having to stop.
-However, this would require a more sophisticated control system, such as the one demonstrated at https://www.youtube.com/watch?v=7QBITaxeytc.
+However, this require a more sophisticated control system that closes the control loop in a PC using bluetooth communication, such as the one demonstrated here: